 With age and time, your teeth start wearing down, creating gaps and hollow spaces between them.
 As the name suggests, Onlays are a dental restoration technique performed on the surface of teeth.
-It fits inside the teeth and extends to the surface of the teeth as well.
-Onlays are done when normal filling cannot be placed in cases of serious injury and decay.
+It fits on the teeth and extends to the surface of the adjacent teeth as well.
+Onlays are done when normal filling cannot be placed due to size of the injury or decay.
 Onlays are generally made from porcelain, resin, or gold.
 It is placed over the top of one or more tooth cusps.

 When Are Onlays Used?

 - When the tooth cusp is damaged and filing cannot be done, onlays are the best option.

 - If the natural structure of the tooth is weak, we cannot use filing to restore the tooth as it might crack.
 Onlays can be safely used in such cases.